mnjm/mnjm.github.io/content/posts/simgan-notes/index.md

 ## Training Algorithm
 ![Pasted-image-20240531144456.png](Pasted-image-20240531144456.png)
-Training Loop
+**Training Loop**
 - Train refiner
-    - Sample mini batch of synthetic images, pass through the refiner.
+    - Sample a batch of synthetic images and pass through the refiner.
     - Calculate the refiner loss and update refiner params using SGD on calculated refiner loss.
 - Train discriminator
-    - Sample mini batch of refined synthetic images (using refiner) and real images, pass through the discriminator.
+    - Sample a batch of refined synthetic images (using refiner) and real images, then pass them through the discriminator.
     - Assign negative label to refined images and positive label to real images.
-    - Calculate the discriminator loss and update discriminator params usig SGD on calculated loss.
+    - Calculate the discriminator loss and update discriminator params usig SGD on the calculated loss.
 - Repeat for T steps

 ## Suggested improvements